Basics for ice cream production

 Challenges in home production

-One of them is the right gear.
+One of them is the right equipment.
 You can get ice either in the Freezer or in a Ice cream maker with or without compressor manufacture.
 There are different advantages and disadvantages of the individual production possibilities.
 In general, I would always advise you to use an ice cream maker, unless it is about an Granita or Nicecream.
 Sorbets can also be made in the freezer, but the structure benefits greatly from an ice cream maker.

 Creamy sesame honey ice cream during production in the ice cream machine